romac/TypelevelTalk/slides.md

 We also maintain a fork of Stainless, called *Smart* which supports:

 - Writing smart contracts in Scala
-- Specifiybg and proving properties of such programs, including precise reasoning about the `Uint256` data type
+- Specifying and proving properties of such programs, including precise reasoning about the `Uint256` data type
 - Generating Solidity source code from Scala, which can then be compiled and deployed using the usual tools for the Ethereum software ecosystem

 For example, we have modeled and verified a voting smart contract developed by SwissBorg.